List of Hollows in Bleach: Tres Bestias

 After watching Ichigo's fight with Grimmjow, the Tres Bestias accompany Halibel to fake Karakura Town, where they end up fighting Rangiku Matsumoto until Momo Hinamori arrives to help her.
 Seeing the battle turn against them, they resort to summoning Ayon to defeat the Soul Reapers and most of the lieutenants who come to their aid.
 After Ayon is slain by Genryūsai Shigekuni Yamamoto, who refuses to kill the Tres Bestias out of respect, they are knocked out and severely wounded by Yamamoto's flame when they make an attempt on his life.
 After the battle, Orihime heals their wounds as they and Halibel are allowed to return to Hueco Mundo where the Tres Bestias become enforcers of the new order of Hueco Mundo founded by their leader.
 But after Wandenreich took over Hueco Mundo and imprison Halibel, the Tres Bestias refuse to submit to the invaders and remained adamant about their resolve while fighting Kirge Opie as he defeated them.
 Their attempt to rejoin the fight by summoning Ayon during Ichigo Kurosaki's fight with Kirge backfires when the Quincy asborbs the creature and stabs Apacci with Mila Rose and Sung-Sun getting her to safety.
 Before Quilge can kill them, Sado and Orihime, Ichigo stops him and they continue their battle.

-Apacci is voiced by Kumi Sakuma in the Japanese version of the anime and by Megan Hollingshead in the English dub.
+Apacci is voiced by Kumi Sakuma in the original Japanese version of the anime and by Megan Hollingshead in the English dub.

-Mila Rose is voiced by Sayori Ishizuka in the Japanese version of the anime.
+Mila Rose is voiced by Sayori Ishizuka in the original Japanese version of the anime.
 In the English dub, she is voiced by Erin Fitzgerald in earlier seasons and by Shara Kirby in Bleach: Thousand-Year Blood War.

-Sung-Sun is voiced by Ayumi Sena in the Japanese version of the anime and by Karen Strassman in the English dub.
+Sung-Sun is voiced by Ayumi Sena in the original Japanese version of the anime and by Karen Strassman in the English dub.